chun1213/Chess/README.md

 <h1> Engine Use: </h1>
+<b>Right now the engine is aproaximatily at roughly an elo of 1600</b>
 You will have to download the repo to use the engine, run this engine by opening the "test.py" file, the relative path should already be calculated by the file itelf but if not, simply change the path shown here on line 13 to the path of the Chess9.2 folder inside the Models folder.

 <b> You will need tensorflow to be installed on your system to use the engine </b>